jegwastaken/simpleton-css/README.md

-# Simpleton CSS
+# simpleton-css

-A CSS framework so simple, you'll probably use something else.
+A glorified CSS reset.